-At March 3, 2024, the Company had 123 employees.
-The Company's success and future depends on the skills, experience, industry knowledge, passion and dedication of its work force.
-The Company places significant focus and attention on attracting, developing and retaining its employees, as well as ensuring its work force reflects Park's principles of integrity and humility.
+At March 2, 2025, the Company had 132 employees.
+The Company's success and future depends on the skills, experience, industry knowledge, passion and dedication of its workforce.
+The Company places significant focus and attention on attracting, developing and retaining its employees, as well as ensuring its workforce reflects Park's principles of integrity, dedication and passion.
 These principles ensure that every Park employee is held to his or her word, and that every Park employee continuously strives to excel.
 These two principles guide Park's actions, and the Company believes, foster a healthy work environment where all Park employees are treated with dignity and respect, irrespective of their backgrounds.
 The Company also believes that its principles are critical to fostering and maintaining what it calls Park's "niche" culture of doing what others are unwilling or unable to do.